jadegosar/jadegosar.github.io/WBB_Performance_Analysis.md

 * Research sports performance related to men's basketball at a collegiate and professional level
 * Clean and aggregate Sports Science data sources
 * Exploratory data analysis of various data sources and data manipulation
-* Trial Analysis
+* Regression Model on Wins and Losses
-* Load Comparison and Analysis
+* Cluster Analysis of top 25 teams in the country and PAC12 teams
-* Regression modeling
+* Creation of all encompassing Over and Underperformance metric
-* Statistical significance testing
+* Team Catapult Analysis
-* Determining Key Performance Indicators
+* Significance Testing on difference in means between Team Catapult metrics based on Performance Metric
-* Creation of PowerBI dashboard
+* Results and Findings
-* Final conclusions and presentation to Sport Science and Performance Staff
+* Final Applications and presentation to Sports Science and Performance Staff

 ### 3. Analysis in R Studio